 Spray Foam Insulation Cost Calculator

-Spray foam insulation has become one of the most popular solutions for home and commercial property insulation.
-It offers superior energy efficiency, air sealing, and long-term durability.
-However, estimating the cost of spray foam insulation can be complex, as it involves several variables such as area, thickness, foam type, labor, and more.
+Spray foam insulation is one of the most efficient insulation systems for residential and commercial construction.
+It provides the best energy efficiency, air sealing and long-term life.
+But calculating the cost of spray foam insulation can be difficult, as the formula is based on different factors including area, foam thickness, type of foam, labor, and more.

-Spray foam insulation is a two-part liquid material that expands upon application to form an airtight barrier in walls, floors, ceilings, and roofs.
-It is categorized into two main types:
+Spray foam insulation is a two-part liquid contained material that insulates and air seals wherever it is applied, including walls, ceilings, floors, attics and crawl spaces.
+It is classified into two major types:

 Open-Cell Spray Foam

-Open-cell spray foam is lighter and less dense.
-It is suitable for interior applications where breathability and soundproofing are important.
-The cost per board foot ranges between $0.44 and $0.65.
+Open-cell spray foam is lighter in weight and less dense.
+Can be applied on the interior where breathability and noise reduction are desired.
+The dollar price per board foot is now between 44 and 65 cents.

 Closed-Cell Spray Foam

-Closed-cell foam is denser and provides higher R-values per inch.
-It also adds structural integrity and is ideal for exterior or high-moisture environments.
-Its cost ranges from $1.00 to $1.50 per board foot.
+Closed-cell foam is denser and offers a higher R-value per inch.
+It also increases stability and is great for outdoor or wet areas.
+It costs from $1.00 to $1.50 per board foot.

 Why Use a Spray Foam Insulation Cost Calculator?

-- Takes into account insulation type (open-cell or closed-cell)
+- Factors in the type of insulation (open-cell or closed-cell)

-- Offers features like copy-to-clipboard and share report buttons
+- Provides features such as copy-to-clipboard, share report buttons

-The calculator is designed to be intuitive and informative, suitable for homeowners, contractors, and energy consultants alike.
+The calculator is easy-to-use and informative for homeowners, contractors, and energy professionals.

 Step 1: Enter Area